Contingency and the Proof of God: A Faith-Based Understanding Across Islam, Christianity, and Hinduism

 God as the Ground of All Existence

 Every human life, every star, every moment of time exists in a state of dependence.
-Nothing stands on its own.
+Nothing in the observable universe stands entirely on its own.

-Contingency reminds us that behind this dependent universe must stand a reality that does not depend—a reality that simply is.
+The idea of contingency suggests that behind this dependent reality must stand something that is not dependent—a reality that simply is.

 Reason points toward it.